Giant pouched rat: Detecting explosives and tuberculosis by scent

-These rats are also becoming useful in some areas for detecting land mines; their acute sense of smell is very effective in detecting explosives such as TNT, and at the same time they are light enough to not detonate any of the mines.
+These rats are also becoming useful in some areas for detecting land mines; their acute sense of smell is very effective in detecting explosives such as TNT, and at the same time they are light enough to not trigger any of the mines including antipersonnel mines.
 The rats are being trained by APOPO, a nonprofit social venture based in Tanzania.

 The procedure for training rats to detect land mines was conceived of and developed by Belgian Bart Weetjens.
 Training starts at four weeks of age, when the rats are handled to accustom them to humans and exposed to a variety of sights and sounds.
 They learn to associate a clicker with a food reward of banana or banana-peanut paste.
 They are then trained to indicate a hole that contains TNT by nosing it for five seconds.
 Then they learn to find the correct hole in a line of holes.
 Finally, the rat is trained to wear a harness and practises outdoors on a lead, finding inactive mines under soil.
 At the end of their training, they are tested; they must find all the mines in an area of 400 m2 that has been seeded with inactivated mines.
 It is a blind test; their handlers do not know where the mines are.
 If they succeed, they are certified as bomb-sniffing rats.

-APOPO is also training the rats to detect tuberculosis by sniffing sputum samples.
-The rats can test many more samples than a scientist can—hundreds in a day, compared with 30 to 40 by traditional methods.
+APOPO is also training the rats to detect tuberculosis by sniffing sputum samples to detect Mycobacterium tuberculosis.
+The rats can test many more samples than laboratory techniques can—100 in 20 minutes, which would take a lab technician up to four days using conventional microscopy.
+Furthermore, samples submitted for secondary screening by the rats reassess 52% of initially negative tests are as positive.
+In some cases TB detected by rats has not been confirmed by clinical tests, but patients later developed TB, suggesting that rats can detect the disease before a clinical test.
+As of 2024 they were being used to screen for tuberculosis in Tanzania and Ethiopia.

 Land mine and tuberculosis sniffing rats are called HeroRATs.